HIT REIT – Hospitality Investors Trust Losses – update July 17, 2020

 Investors looking to sell non-traded REITs, like HIT REIT, often have difficulty finding a buyer, and can suffer significant losses on the sale.

-Unfortunately for investors, Central Trade & Transfer, secondary market for non-traded REITs, recently listed shares of HIT REIT for just $5.00 per share in September 2019.
-This may mean significant losses to investors, as the original offering price was $25.00 per share.
+Unfortunately for investors, Central Trade & Transfer, secondary market for non-traded REITs, recently sold shares of HIT REIT for just $1.01 per share on June 27, 2020.
+This means significant losses to investors, as the original offering price was $25.00 per share.

 Your financial advisor has a responsibility to perform due diligence on any investment before recommending it to you.
 If your advisor unsuitably recommended HIT REIT and you lost money, the securities attorneys at The White Law Group may be able to help you by filing a FINRA Arbitration claims against the brokerage firm that sold you the investment.